It is an indicator of damage or injury along the corticospinal tract.

 Wartenberg was said to have evoked his name by rejecting the engagement with an emotional “By the great Babinski, no!”
 The sign is generally attributed to a lesion of the pyramidal tract

 Joseph Felix Francois Babinski was born in Paris to Polish parents in 1857, two years after his brother Henri, with whom he was destined to spend most of his life.

-In 1879 he was appointed to a general medical position as “interne des hôpitaux”, during which he published anatomical studies on the muscle spindle and the pathology of multiple sclerosis .
+In 1879 he was appointed to a general medical position as “internet des hôpitaux,” during which he published anatomical studies on the muscle spindle and the pathology of multiple sclerosis.

 In 1885 he became the “clinic chef” for Jean-Martin Charcot, who became the first professor of neurology in France in 1882 at La Salpetriére, a gunpowder factory in the 17th century that became an asylum and later into a hospital, becoming one of the world’s great centers for the study of neurological diseases.

-In 1890, Babinski passed the “Médecin des Hôpitaux” exam and the path seemed clear for a career in academic neurology.
-The next step would be an associate professorship (agrarian professor), but this was not due to what appears to have been an act of professional jealousy by Charles Bouchard.
+In 1890, Babinski passed the “Médecin des Hôpitaux” exam, and the path seemed clear for a career in academic neurology.
+The next step would be an associate professorship (agrarian professor), but this was not due to Charles Bouchard’s appearance of professional jealousy.

 It may have been a coincidence that Bouchard presided over the exam for the agrarian professor when Babinski was a failed candidate, while three of the five who passed were Bouchard’s students.

 Babinski never tried the exam again.
 In 1895 he became head of the service at the Hôpital de la Pitié, which is located next to Salpetriére, and he remained in that position until he retired in 1922 at the age of 65.

 He wrote on a wide variety of subjects, and his fame attracted neurologists from overseas, including SAK Wilson, CG Chaddock, and Robert Wartenberg.